Prognathism: Maxillary prognathism

 In disease states, maxillary prognathism is associated with Cornelia de Lange syndrome; however, so-called false maxillary prognathism, or more accurately, retrognathism, where there is a lack of growth of the mandible, is by far a more common condition.

 Prognathism, if not extremely severe, can be treated in growing patients with orthodontic functional or orthopaedic appliances.
 In adult patients this condition can be corrected by means of a combined surgical/orthodontic treatment, where most of the time a mandibular advancement is performed.
 The same can be said for mandibular prognathism.

+On average, Neanderthals were far more prognathic than modern humans regarding the maxilla.
+This maxillary prognathism, along with their wide noses, suggests that their faces were not adapted to cold climate.

 Mandibular prognathism (progenism)

-Pathologic mandibular prognathism is a potentially disfiguring genetic disorder where the lower jaw outgrows the upper, resulting in an extended chin and a crossbite.
+Mandibular prognathism is a potentially disfiguring genetic disorder where the lower jaw outgrows the upper, resulting in an extended chin and a crossbite.
 In both humans and animals, it can be the result of inbreeding.

+Unlike alveolar or maxillary prognathism, which are common traits in some populations, mandibular prognathism is typically pathological.
+However, it is more common among East Asian populations but overall, the condition is polygenic.

 In brachycephalic or flat-faced dogs, like shih tzus and boxers, it can lead to problems such as underbite.

-In humans, it results in a condition sometimes called lantern jaw, reportedly derived from 15th century horn lanterns, which had convex sides.
+In humans, it results in a condition sometimes called lantern jaw, reportedly derived from the shape of early lanterns.
 Traits such as these were often exaggerated by inbreeding, and can be traced within specific families.

 Although more common than appreciated, the best known historical example is Habsburg jaw, or Habsburg or Austrian lip, due to its prevalence in members of the House of Habsburg, which can be traced in their portraits.
 The process of portrait-mapping has provided tools for geneticists and pedigree analysis; most instances are considered polygenic, but a number of researchers believe that this trait is transmitted through an autosomal recessive type of inheritance.

 Allegedly introduced into the family by a member of the Piast dynasty, it is clearly visible on family tomb sculptures in St. John's Cathedral, Warsaw.
 A high propensity for politically motivated intermarriage among Habsburgs meant the dynasty was virtually unparalleled in the degree of its inbreeding.
 Charles II of Spain, who lived 1661 to 1700, is said to have had the most pronounced case of the Habsburg jaw on record, due to the high number of consanguineous marriages in the dynasty preceding his birth.

-Treatment
+Treatment of mandibular prognathism

 Prior to the development of modern dentistry, there was no treatment for this condition; those who had it simply endured it.
 Today, the most common treatment for mandibular prognathism is a combination of orthodontics and orthognathic surgery.
 The orthodontics can involve braces, removal of teeth, or a mouthguard.